apache/pulsar-dotpulsar/README.md

 ### 1.0.0

-Before the first stable release, we should have a look at:
+We are feature complete for this release.
+We just need testing.

-* Use IAsyncDisposable
+- [X] Use IAsyncDisposable
-* Use IAsyncEnumerable
+- [X] Use IAsyncEnumerable
-* Consider using ValueTask instead of Task
+- [X] Use ValueTask instead of Task
-* Consider using nullable reference types
+- [X] Make solution nullable
-* Look into the possibility of supporting .NET Standard 2.0
+- [X] Support .NET Standard 2.0 and 2.1

 ### Future